spring-projects/sts4/concourse/theia-docker-image/README.md

 Theai Docker Image
 ==================

-We currently plublish a docler image that contains:
+We currently publish a docker image that contains:

 - a full-featured `theai` set of package for version `next`.
 - all 4 of our vscode extensions as latest snapshot version.